 I care about the Earth!

 Earth Day is in April.
-What better way than to dicuss how to care about the Earth?
-Take the time to discuss pollution, waste, and how to recycle, reduce, and reuse!
-Read the mentor text: Thank You Earth, A Love Letter to Our Planet by April Pulley Sayre or I Can Save the Earth by Little Simon and explain to students that they are CARING by when they help the environment.
-Use a mini Earth to display how they plan to take care of the Earth!
-This is also an opportunity to work on an Earth Day project together and make sure to have recycling bin in your room!
+What better way than to discuss how to care about the Earth?
+Take the time to discuss pollution, waste and how to recycle, reduce, and reuse!
+Read the mentor text: Thank You Earth, A Love Letter to Our Planet by April Pulley Sayre or I Can Save the Earth by Little Simon and explain to students that they are CARING when they help the environment.
+Use a mini Earth to display how they plan to care for the Earth!
+This is also an opportunity to work on an Earth Day project together, and make sure to have a recycling bin in your room!
 OUR CLASS CARES ABOUT THE EARTH!

 I can bee loyal!

 That completes a year of Character Education!
-I now have a lists of mentor text for different character traits HERE.
-I hope you found something useful for teaching character traits in the classroom or home.
+I now have a list of mentor texts for different character traits HERE.
+I hope you found something helpful in teaching character traits in the classroom or at home.
 When it is time to switch out your bulletin board or door decor, send home the adorable testimonies of good character found in your student(s).
 Parents will love love love displaying their child’s GOOD CHARACTER notes at home!

 I hope you enjoyed this post.
 You can see more character education blog posts here.
 Also, check out my Amazon lists here.